hebcal/hebcal-js/README.md

 It can convert between Hebrew and Gregorian dates, get weekly sedra, holidays, and halachik times (_zemanim_).

-You can include it in a client-side (browser) script with the `hebcal.min.js` script in the `client` subfolder.
+You can include it in a client-side (browser) script with the `hebcal.min.js` script in the `client` subfolder (17KB gzipped).
 It exposes a global variable, `Hebcal`.
 For Node, install `hebcal` from NPM...

 ```sh
 $ npm install hebcal